decasia/decasia.github.io/_posts/2013-06-05-ember-file-uploads.md

 If you set up a download route in your Rails routes that points to `attachments#show`, things will work perfectly.

 Unfortunately, uploads are slightly less straightforward.
-I'll cover them later.
+[EDIT: The approach to uploading [described two years ago by Hedtek](http://devblog.hedtek.com/2012/04/brief-foray-into-html5-file-apis.html) is still basically correct, and is recommended.]